Southern lemon pound cake recipe is a buttery, dense delight.

-This lemon pound cake recipe is a buttery dense delight.
 The lemon frosting glaze with sour cream is the perfect addition to drizzle right over the dessert.
-This rich flavored lemon pound cake is undoubtedly a dessert to die for.

-The pound cake is very refreshing and the perfect dessert for any party, whether it is around the holidays or the middle of summer.
+The pound cake is dense, refreshing, and the perfect dessert for any party, whether it is around the holidays or the middle of summer.

 You can use store-bought lemon juice if you’d like.
 For this recipe, I went on and bought some lemons and used fresh-squeezed lemon juice in the cake and the icing.

-But fair warning, you won’t be able to stop at one bite.
+But fair warning, you won’t be able to stop at one bite of this moist cake.

 - Cream the butter and sugar together.